Blue Heelers: episode guide

 When a brick is thrown through the rectory window that night, Tom immediately suspects his aggrieved war buddy.
 But his alibi sticks, leaving only the bag snatchers.

-Those accused seek revenge on the police with a bomb shaking Mt Thomas to its very core—leaving Tom stunned and shaking.
+Those accused seek revenge on the police with a bomb shaking Mt Thomas to its very core — leaving Tom stunned and shaking.

 Headless Chooks

-July 14, 2004
+Wed, July 14, 2004

-Written by Ted Roberts, Directed by Chris Adshead
+Directed by Chris Adshead

-Tom wakes in hospital and the first face he sees is that of Sergeant Nick Schultz, who is in charge of the investigation into the explosion.
-Tom is told the explosion also killed Jo and a mentally disabled young man, Clancy.
+Tom Croydon has witnessed the destruction of the Mt Thomas Police Station.
+He wakes in hospital and the first face he sees is that of Sergeant Nick Schultz, who is in charge of the investigation into the explosion.
+Tom is told the explosion also killed Jo and a mentally disabled young man, Clancy Freeman.

-Tom’s staff are thrown into emotional disarray by these events.
-New police premises are quickly organised and two new staff members unexpectedly arrive—Sergeant Mark Jacobs and Detective Amy Fox.
+Tom's staff are thrown into emotional disarray by these events.
+New police premises are quickly organised and two new staff members unexpectedly arrive — Sergeant Mark Jacobs and Detective Amy Fox.

 Tom is more concerned with the disappearance of his wife Grace.
 He discharges himself from hospital and leads the search.

-Guest Starring: William McInnes as Det Sgt Nick Schultz, Geoff Morrell as Sgt Mark Jacobs, Rachel Gordon as Det Sen Const Amy Fox, Debra Lawrance as Grace Curtis, Neil Pigot as Inspector Falcon-Price, Danny Adcock as Barry Baxter, Winston Brearley as Matt Baxter, Ben Mingay as Troy Baxter, Melissa Andersen as Tarni Baxter, DJ Foster as Rocket Turnbull, Damien Richardson as Col Millic, Sarah Sutherland as Jenny Millic, Donal Forde as Duncan McCrocken, Marco Devincentis as SOG Team Leader
+Guest Starring: William McInnes as Det Sgt Nick Schultz, Geoff Morrell as Sgt Mark Jacobs, Rachel Gordon as Det Sen Const Amy Fox, Debra Lawrance as Grace Curtis, Neil Pigot as Inspector Falcon-Price, Danny Adcock as Barry Baxter, Winston Brearley as Matt Baxter, Ben Mingay as Troy Baxter, Melissa Andersen as Tarni Baxter, DJ Foster as Rocket Turnbull, Damien Richardson as Col Milic, Sarah Sutherland as Jenny Milic, Donal Forde as Duncan McCrocken, Marco Devincentis as SOG Team Leader

 A Time For Mourning

-July 21, 2004
+Wed, July 21, 2004

-Written by Ysabelle Dean, Directed by Peter Sharp
+Directed by Peter Sharp

-Nick Schultz investigates the supposedly accidental death of Troy Baxter, and can find nothing which contradicts Tom’s version of events, so for the moment his suspicions are allayed.
+Nick Schultz investigates the supposedly accidental death of Troy Baxter, and can find nothing which contradicts Tom's version of events, so for the moment his suspicions are allayed.
+But that doesn't stop Barry Baxter from loudly accusing Tom of murdering his son.

+When PJ and Nick find links between the hot tempered young father, Cal Milic, and Grace, he becomes the prime suspect for her murder.
 An autopsy report reveals Grace was also raped.
 But while Cal is being questioned, another similar rape takes place.
-They finally track down the rapist, only to discover he’s just a copycat.
-Now Cal is back in the hot seat for Grace’s rape and murder.
+They finally track down the rapist, only to discover he's just a copycat.
+Now Cal is back in the hot seat for Grace's rape and murder.

-Meanwhile two more new members join the station.
-Probationary Constables Kelly O’Rourke and Joss Peroni are both fresh out of the Academy and have some adjusting to do to fit into life in Mt Thomas.
+Meanwhile, two more new members join the station.
+Probationary Constables Kelly O'Rourke and Joss Peroni are both fresh out of the Academy and have some adjusting to do to fit into life in Mt Thomas.

 Jonesy and Susie organise an informal memorial service for Jo, Clancy and Grace, which is interrupted by a contingent of angry Baxters.
 A wild melee ensues, with Tom taking on Barry Baxter in what could well have been a fight to the death if it hadn’t been stopped by the combined efforts of Nick and PJ.
 Nick is now beginning to wonder again about Tom’s new propensity for violence.

-Guest Starring: William McInnes as Det Sgt Nick Schultz, Samantha Tolj as Const Kelly O’Rourke, Danny Raco as Const Joss Peroni, Danny Adcock as Barry Baxter, Winston Brearley as Matt Baxter, Ben Mingay as Troy Baxter, Damien Richardson as Cal Millic, Ronald Falk as Albert Jenks, Mark Currie as Kendall Grieves, Nathan King as John Hunter, Jane Bayly as Margaret Dalton, Joanne Dobbin as Phoebe Jenks
+Guest Starring: William McInnes as Det Sgt Nick Schultz, Samantha Tolj as Const Kelly O'Rourke, Danny Raco as Const Joss Peroni, Danny Adcock as Barry Baxter, Winston Brearley as Matt Baxter, Ben Mingay as Troy Baxter, Damien Richardson as Cal Milic, Ronald Falk as Albert Jenks, Mark Currie as Kendall Grieves, Nathan King as John Hunter, Jane Bayly as Margaret Dalton, Joanne Dobbin as Phoebe Jenks

 Pigs Will Fly

-July 28, 2004
+Wed, July 28, 2004

-Written by Deborah Parsons, Directed by George Ogilvie
+Directed by George Ogilvie

-The ‘bomb’ turns out to be a thermos of soup, but this brings no comfort to the Heelers, who are under increasing pressure as the town erupts in irrational fear and madness.
+The Heelers are forced to evacuate their new building and call in the Bomb Squad when Amy finds a bag containing a suspicious metal object in their reception area.
+The 'bomb' turns out to be a thermos of soup, but this brings no comfort to the Heelers who are under increasing pressure as the town erupts in irrational fear and madness.

-When the soup bomber turns out to be an extortionist taking advantage of the situation, PJ and Nick apply pressure to their original suspect, only to have it end in tragedy.
+When the soup-bomber turns out to be an extortionist taking advantage of the situation, PJ and Nick apply pressure to their original suspect, only to have it end in tragedy.

 Meanwhile, Nick and PJ come to blows when Nick tries to convince him that Tom might be guilty of the assault on Barry Baxter as well as Troy’s death.
 PJ won’t buy it and Nick backs off, but doesn’t forget.